About Us

-The Australian Salesian Missions Office was founded in the 1960’s and is part of the Salesians of Don Bosco – Australia-Pacific Province (Salesian Society (Vic) Inc.).
-As a Catholic organisation and followers of St John Bosco we are committed to helping youth build a better future, through education and vocational training.
+The Australian Salesian Missions Office founded in the 1960’s is part of the Salesian of Don Bosco – Australia-Pacific Province (Salesian Society (Vic) Inc.) and is a Catholic organisation.
+We are followers of St John Bosco; committed to helping youth build a better future, through education and vocational training.

-In 1986 we were granted tax deductible status for donations received for the relief of poverty in developing countries and subsequently recognised as The Australian Salesian Mission Overseas Aid Fund (ASMOAF) in 2000 or more commonly known as Salesian Missions Australia.
+In 1986 Salesian Missions Australia was granted tax deductible status for donations received for the relief of poverty in developing countries and subsequently recognised as The Australian Salesian Mission Overseas Aid Fund (ASMOAF) in 2000 or more commonly known as Salesian Missions Australia.
 The Provincial Council of the Salesian Society in Australia is the Governing Board of ASMOAF and is responsible for the administration of ASMOAF.

-ASMOAF assists Salesians in developing countries in their work for the alleviation of poverty by providing financial assistance through the donations received from our many generous donors for which we are grateful.
-Most of these undertakings are facilitated through the Don Bosco schools that are well regarded in their local communities.
+ASMOAF assists Salesians in developing countries in their work for the alleviation of poverty by providing financial assistance through your generous donations.
+Many of these undertakings are facilitated through the Don Bosco schools.

 As we are part of the Salesians of Don Bosco – Australia – Pacific Province; it is our responsibility to take care of our Pacific neighbours; namely Samoa and Fiji.